preetjain06/Fake-Job-Posting-Prediction/README.md

-# Fake-Job-Posting-Prediction
+# Fake Job Posting Prediction

-# Project Overview
+## Project Overview

-Project Name: Fraudulent-Job-Posting-Detection
+**Project Name:** Fake Job Posting Prediction

+**Project Description:**
-Project Description: The project aims to identify fake job postings using machine learning techniques.
+The project aims to identify fake job postings using machine learning techniques.
 This project focuses on processing job descriptions to extract relevant features and training models to accurately predict fraudulent postings.

-# Data Preprocessing
+## Data Preprocessing

-Description Column:
+1. **Description Column:**

-Only the 'description' column is used as it contains the most valuable information for predicting fake job posts.
+   - Only the 'description' column is used as it contains the most valuable information for predicting fake job posts.
-Other columns are dropped to simplify the training process and improve performance.
+   - Other columns are dropped to simplify the training process and improve performance.

-Featurization:
+2. **Featurization:**

-Stop words are removed.
+   - Stop words are removed.
-Term frequency is used as features.
+   - Term frequency is used as features.
-L2 normalization is applied to rows.
+   - L2 normalization is applied to rows.

-# Model Training
+## Model Training

-Model Used: SGDClassifier
+- **Model Used:** SGDClassifier
-Different losses were experimented with: hinge loss for linear SVM. log loss for logistic regression. perceptron loss for perceptron.
+  - Different losses were experimented with:
+    - `hinge` loss for linear SVM.
+    - `log` loss for logistic regression.
+    - `perceptron` loss for perceptron.

-# Prediction
+## Prediction

-The preprocessor and trained model are applied to predict whether a job posting is fraudulent or not.
+- The preprocessor and trained model are applied to predict whether a job posting is fraudulent or not.

-# Model Evaluation
+## Model Evaluation

-The model was evaluated using a holdout set.
+- The model was evaluated using a holdout set.
-F1 Score: 0.62
+- **F1 Score:** 0.696
-Runtime: 26.9 minutes
+- **Runtime:** 26.9 minutes